Major film studios: Before the Golden Age

 In 1923, Walt Disney had founded the Disney Brothers Cartoon Studio and The Disney Brothers Features Company with his brother Roy and animator Ub Iwerks.
 Renamed as Walt Disney Productions, Disney became a powerful independent over the next three decades focusing on animation with its shorts and films being distributed over the years by various majors; primarily Leslie B. Mace, Winkler Pictures, Universal Pictures, Celebrity Productions, Cinephone, Columbia Pictures, United Artists, United Artists Pictures and finally RKO.
 In its first year in 1928, Celebrity Productions and Cinephone had released its first blockbuster Steamboat Willie.
 In the decades that followed, Disney and its associated distributors were able to achieve occasional successes, but its relatively small output and exclusive focus on G-rated films meant that it was not generally considered to be one of the majors.

+In 1924, Metro-Goldwyn-Mayer was founded by Marcus Loew by combining Metro Pictures, Goldwyn Pictures (including its Culver City studio lot, its Leo the Lion "Ars Gratia Artis" slogan, and its contracted stars and projects), and Louis B. Mayer Pictures into one company.

 The Motion Picture Theatre Owners of America and the Independent Producers' Association declared war in 1925 on what they termed a common enemy — the "film trust" of Metro-Goldwyn-Mayer, Paramount, and First National, which they claimed dominated the industry by not only producing and distributing motion pictures, but by entering into exhibition as well.

 On October 6, 1927, Warner Bros. released The Jazz Singer, starring Al Jolson, and a whole new era began, with "pictures that talked", bringing the studio to the forefront of the film industry.
 The Jazz Singer played to standing-room-only crowds throughout the country and earned a special Academy Award for Technical Achievement.
 Fox, in the forefront of sound film technology along with Warner Bros., was also acquiring a sizable circuit of movie theaters to exhibit its product.
-The development of sound films like The Jazz Singer near the end of the Roaring Twenties resulted in a massive rush of Americans to movie theaters to watch the astonishing new "talkies".
+The development of sound films like The Jazz Singer near the end of the Roaring Twenties resulted in a massive rush of Americans to movie theaters to watch the new "talkies".
 At the peak of the fad, every person in the United States over the age of six was watching a motion picture in a theater at least once a week.
 The box office revenue from the first sound films is what enabled the Hollywood majors to achieve their lasting domination of the global film industry.